eclipse-iceoryx/iceoryx/iceoryx_examples/singleprocess/README.md

     iox::runtime::PoshRuntimeSingleProcess runtime("/singleProcessDemo");
     ```

- 5. Now that everything is up and running we could start the sender and receiver
+ 5. Now that everything is up and running we can start the sender and receiver
     thread, wait two seconds and then stop the example.
     ```cpp
     std::thread receiverThread(receiver), senderThread(sender);